shri-kulkarni14/csat-analytics-dashboard/README.md

 - **Data Quality & Sentiment Deep-Dive** — the missing-score issue, broken down and explained

 ## Recommendations
 ​1.
-Fix the Data Capture Gap: Implement mandatory CSAT logging mechanisms immediately, prioritizing the Call-Center channel to stop missing surveys from automatically defaulting to zero and skewing aggregate metrics.
+Fix the Data Capture Gap: Implement mandatory CSAT logging mechanisms immediately, prioritizing the Call-Center channel to stop missing surveys from automatically defaulting to zero and skewing aggregate metrics
 ​2.
-Conduct Root-Cause Friction Analysis: Investigate operational pain points driving the 51.87% negative customer sentiment, shifting the focus from speed metrics to the actual quality of the resolutions provided.
+Conduct Root-Cause Friction Analysis: Investigate operational pain points driving the 51.87% negative customer sentiment, shifting the focus from speed metrics to the actual quality of the resolutions provided
 ​3.
-Overhaul Email Channel Support: Revamp training, templates, and resolution workflows for the email team, as it currently ranks as the lowest-performing customer communication channel.
+Overhaul Email Channel Support: Revamp training, templates, and resolution workflows for the email team, as it currently ranks as the lowest-performing customer communication channel
 ​4.
-Target Service Outage Workflows: Build dedicated, high-priority routing and specialized crisis scripts for Service Outage complaints to elevate satisfaction in this specific friction area.
+Target Service Outage Workflows: Build dedicated, high-priority routing and specialized crisis scripts for Service Outage complaints to elevate satisfaction in this specific friction area

 ## How to Reproduce
 1. Clean raw data using steps documented in `/excel/`